KNowledgeOnWebScale/solid-calendar-store/README.md

 Solid Calendar is a plugin for [CSS](https://github.com/solid/community-server), it adds to possiblity to perform a list of calendar-based operations.
 For a concrete overview of all the possible transformations and conversions see `docs/`.

+## Initial setup

+Make sure to download [rmlmapper.jar](https://github.com/RMLio/rmlmapper-java/releases) and place it in the project root.

 ## How to run

 ```